bloominstituteoftechnology/Sprint-Challenge--Django-II/README.md

 - On average, how many Items does each Character have?
 - On average, how many Weapons does each character have?

-In addition to answering the questions, please turn in e.g. `queries.py` and/or `queries.sql` with code that reproduces your results.
+You can experiment/execute our code using the Django shell.
+Please turn in a file `queries.py` with your code along with comments for your answers.

 Stretch goals:

+- Answer the same questions using the Django db shell/SQL (turn in `queries.sql`)
+- Add views/templates for a "dashboard" that reports the stats (pulling data from the database, so it updates if that data changes)
 - Using tables or charts, summarize answers to the above
 - Slice the Items/Weapon distribution by Character subclass
 - Play with populating your own test data - this data was generated using